-Germinate Leadership is an exciting programme on leadership in the rural church to help lay and ordained leaders from all denominations to develop creative, entrepreneurial skills for effective rural church leadership.
+Helping lay and ordained leaders from all denominations to develop creative, entrepreneurial skills for rural church leadership.

 ‘The programme has been inspirational.
 The combination of theology, leadership training, peer and mentor consultancy, spiritual development, stories from rural experience, in theory and practice, has given me renewed enthusiasm and confidence in my ministry.
 It is has been a vital part of my continuing formation and learning.’